 What are my maintenance/service/repair options?

 Although you may not want to believe it, POS systems can break.
-Maybe not the entire system, but main boards, LCD’s, touch screens, printers, etc. In this case, you will want to have a reliable repair service or plan in place if this happens.
+Maybe not the entire system, but main boards, LCDs, touch screens, printers, etc. In this case, you will want to have a reliable repair service or plan in place if this happens.
 POS companies, like Retail Tech, may offer depot repair plans.
+IT managers comparing systems should consider time savings from additional support, if available.
 They should have parts, components, and the proper knowledge to service your equipment.

 What is the standard warranty?
 Any extension options?